• Skip to primary navigation

 Store this vegan dalgona candy inside an airtight container for up to 2 months inside the freezer or for 3 days inside the fridge.

-Vegan Chocolate Brownie Cake
+Easy Vegan Brownie Cake with Vanilla Buttercream Frosting

-Vegan Biscoff Mug Cake
+Easy Lotus Biscoff Mug Cake (Vegan)

 A close up shot of a perfectly round vegan dalgona candy with a star shape imprinted into the centre.